Cayman Islands Regiment

 The Cayman Islands Regiment is the home defence unit of the British Overseas Territory of the Cayman Islands.
-It is a single territorial infantry and engineer reserve unit of the British Armed Forces that was formed in 2020.
-The Regiment has an authorized strength level objective of 175 personnel, akin to that of a company-sized unit.
+It is a territorial infantry and engineer reserve unit of the British Armed Forces that was formed in 2020.
+The regiment has an authorized strength level objective of 175 personnel, akin to that of a company-sized unit.

 History

 2019

 On 12 October 2019, the government announced the formation of the Cayman Islands Regiment, a new British Armed Forces unit.
-The Cayman Islands Regiment was planned to become operational in 2020, with an initial 35–50 personnel of mostly reservists that are locally recruited and likely initially trained as engineers.
-The expected growth of the Regiment is expected to see an increase of personnel to several hundred.
-One of the main goals of the Regiment would be humanitarian relief, responding to natural disasters on the islands as well as regionally to events such as hurricanes.
-However, the Regiment is to be assisted by the UK Ministry of Defence and Foreign and Commonwealth Office and is likely to be in the form of logistical advice and support and further along include operational training and equipment.
+The Cayman Islands Regiment was planned to become operational in 2020, with an initial 35–50 personnel of mostly reservists that are locally recruited and initially trained as assault pioneers.
+The regiment is expected to see an increase of personnel to several hundred.
+The main remit of the regiment is humanitarian aid and internal security.
+However, the regiment is to be assisted by the UK Ministry of Defence and Foreign and Commonwealth Office in the form of logistical advice, support and future operational training and equipment.
 It was said to be in ways similar to the Royal Bermuda Regiment, the Royal Gibraltar Regiment, the Falkland Islands Defence Force and Royal Montserrat Defence Force and is to be linked with the British Army Corps of Royal Engineers.
-A team of experts from the United Kingdom Ministry of Defence and the Foreign and Commonwealth Office will deploy to the Cayman Islands before end of year for operational needs assessment, to begin the advisory and support roles and to determine a suitable location to base the Regiment.
+A team of experts from the United Kingdom Ministry of Defence and the Foreign and Commonwealth Office will deploy to the Cayman Islands before end of year for operational needs assessment, to begin the advisory and support roles and to determine a suitable location to base the regiment.

 On 15 October 2019, Government of Bermuda issued a statement that the Royal Bermuda Regiment is ready to assist the Cayman Islands Regiment and to share their experiences, as the Cayman Islands Regiment builds.

 In mid-November 2019, the team from the United Kingdom Ministry of Defence from 131 Commando Squadron Royal Engineers, 40 Commando Royal Marines, and Royal Navy arrived in Grand Cayman to begin work on setting up the Cayman Islands Regiment.

 In mid-December 2019, recruitment for junior and commanding officers began, with the commanding officers expected to begin work in January 2020 and the junior officers to begin work in February 2020.

 In December 2019, Turks and Caicos Islands Governor Nigel Dakin had announced that they will also follow the Cayman Islands in the formation of the Turks and Caicos Regiment.
-The Turks and Caicos Regiment will operate similarly to the Cayman Islands Regiment and the Royal Bermuda Regiment and the roles of the Regiment will also be the same as their British Overseas Territories counterparts.
+The Turks and Caicos Regiment will operate similarly to the Cayman Islands Regiment and the Royal Bermuda Regiment and the roles of the regiment will also be the same as their British Overseas Territories counterparts.
 The Turks and Caicos Regiment also will be assisted by the UK Ministry of Defence and Foreign and Commonwealth Office.